19network42/badger/webapp/README.md

 POST:
 Delete the chosen event and redirect to event_pages.

-🔴 Scans pages to add to pages !!
+🔴 Scan pages to add to pages part !!